Fourth Presbyterian Church

 Enter at SW corner of Michigan & Delaware

 Ralph Adams Cram & Howard Van Doren Shaw, 1914

 This masterpiece was designed by America’s leading Gothic-Revival architect, Ralph Adams Cram.
-It is the second-oldest building north of the river on Michigan Avenue (the Water Tower and Pumping Station is the oldest).
+It is the second-oldest building north of the river on Michigan Avenue; only the Water Tower and Pumping Station are older.
 The Tudor-style parish buildings were designed by Howard Van Doren Shaw.
 In 2012, the congregation dedicated an 80,000-square-foot addition, the Gratz Center, designed by Gensler.
 This bold contemporary addition to the Gold Coast is rhomboid in shape and clad in interlocking copper plates tinted a brilliant blue-green.
 The Gratz Center includes Buchanan Chapel, with a floor that incorporates a labyrinth modeled on the one at Chartres Cathedral in France.

 Tour the church and the Gratz Center with Fourth Presbyterian Church's docents.